marcoalopez/marcoalopez.github.io/Resume.md

 **Lopez-Sanchez MA**, Chauve T, Montagnat M, Tommasi A. Decoupling between strain localisation and the microstructural record: evidence from in-situ strain measurements in polycrystalline ice.
 Pre-print at _EarthArXiv_. https://doi.org/10.31223/X5291H In review in *Earth and Planetary Science Letters*.

 Wang X, Zhang J, Tommasi A, **Lopez-Sanchez MA**, Jing Z, Shi F, Liu W, Barou F.  Experimental Evidence for a Weak Calcic-Amphibole-Rich Deep Crust in Orogens.
-In review in _GRL_.
+In review in _Geophysical Research Letters_.

 ### Published or in press (citable) peer-reviewed publications